tariqhamid/FC-examples/GetRollover/readme.md

 you need to change few parameters:
 Username – your login
 Password  -  login password
-Demo – for demo accounts should be Demo, for real accout change to Real save the changes and run rollover1.cmd
+Demo – for demo account should be Demo, for real account change to Real save the changes and run rollover1.cmd

 the output will be in two files format: